codearchitects/CodeArchitects.EnterprisePlatform.Server/docs/dataaccesslayer.md

 ## The generic repository pattern

-The pattern we advice to implement is the generic repository pattern.
+The pattern we suggest to implement is the generic repository pattern.
 To implement it, define a specialized repository interface for your entities, which will inherit from the generic interface.
 This specialized repository will define specific queries for its entity.
 Then do the same for the concrete implementation.

 ![Generic repository](images/genericrepository.png)

 ### Example

-Suppose we have a `Product` entity.
+Suppose we have a `Product` entity:

 ```c#
 public class Product : IEntity<Guid>